top of page

 A nationwide mission with a longer term impact to the sector.
 I was able to convince the Ministry to conduct user research as an important step of the process.
 So far, field visits and remote interviews of hundreds of farmers, vets and officers from around the country have been conducted.

-This programme focusses on three main provocations:
+This programme is focussed on three big questions:

 IMG_3700_edited.jpg